Reformation in Denmark–Norway and Holstein: Spread of reformatory ideas

-Already in 1525, Hans Tausen, a Knights Hospitaller from the monastery of Antvorskov, had begun preaching Lutheran doctrines in Viborg.
+Already in 1525, Hans Tausen, a Knight Hospitaller from the monastery of Antvorskov, had begun preaching Lutheran doctrines in Viborg.
 In the years hereafter, the Lutheran movement began spreading throughout the country, and although King Frederick I had pledged in his håndfæstning ('charter') to fight against Lutheranism, he nevertheless issued an edict to the citizens of Viborg in 1526, obliging them to protect Hans Tausen.

 The Evangelical movement had its origins in Germany, where Martin Luther posted his Ninety-five Theses in 1517.
 The movement quickly gained great influence in Denmark, although humanists like Poul Helgesen long tried to maintain a reform movement within the Catholic Church instead of abolishing it altogether as the Lutherans would.

-During the first years of the 1530s, the king's passivity encouraged the people to attack monasteries and churches.
-Former King Christian II who had lived in exile since 1526 took advantage of the unrest and issued propaganda writings, agitating for himself and the new Lutheran doctrine.
+During the early 1530s, the king's passivity encouraged the people to attack monasteries and churches.
+The former king Christian II, who had lived in exile since 1526, took advantage of the unrest and issued propaganda writings, agitating for himself and the new Lutheran doctrine.
 When Frederick I died in 1533, the Council of the Realm could not come to an agreement on who should be the new king.
 A Catholic majority preferred Frederick's 12-year-old son Hans the Elder of Schleswig-Holstein-Haderslev while a minority supported Hans' half-brother Christian who as duke of Slesvig and Holsten had introduced Lutheranism there during the 1520s.

 The election of a new king was postponed for a year due to the disagreement.
 In the meantime, the Council of the Realm governed the country, allowing the bishops to decide what could be preached in their respective dioceses.
-Moreover, Hans Tausen was accused of heresy and banished from Zealand but the bishop of Roskilde called him back after only one month.
-Discontent with the nobility taking over control of the country through the Council made citizens from Malmö and Copenhagen along with peasants, especially from northern Jutland, rally around exiled King Christian II.
+Hans Tausen was accused of heresy and banished from Zealand but the bishop of Roskilde called him back after only one month.
+Discontent with the nobility taking over control of the country through the Council made citizens from Malmö and Copenhagen along with farmers, especially from northern Jutland, rally around the exiled Christian II.

-The Council had furthermore decided to join a Netherlandic–Slesvigian–Holsatian alliance instead of Lübeck which by Mayor Jürgen Wullenwever had also been represented at the Council's meeting.
+The Council decided to join a Netherlandic–Slesvigian–Holsatian alliance instead of Lübeck, which by Mayor Jürgen Wullenwever had been represented at the Council's meeting.